-In supreme court there are jury trials for both criminal and civil cases.
-The judges roll is to explain the process to the jury, instead of deciding.
+In the supreme court, there are jury trials for both criminal and civil cases.
+The judge’s role is to explain the process to the jury, instead of deciding.
 In a civil trial, a jury only has eight people.

 Please read more of our blogs to learn more!

 Supreme Court of Canada

 The Supreme Court of Canada in Kerr v.
 Baranow, set out an analytical framework to evaluate unjust enrichment claims.

 The Court created a test is whether the circumstances are characterized as “unjust retention of an inappropriately disproportionate share of assets accumulated” during a relationship that is “a joint family venture to which both have contributed.”

 A joint family venture is determined by evaluating: